AsheemRahman/Data-Structure-and-Algorithms/README.md

 - **Tree**: Binary Trees, BSTs, AVL Trees, and tree traversal methods.
 - **Trie**: Prefix trees, used for storing strings in an efficient way.

----

 ## How to Use This Repository

 ### Prerequisites
-- Basic knowledge of programming in JavaScript or TypeScript.
+- Basic knowledge of programming in JavaScript.
 - Node.js installed on your system.

 ### Installation